-A sponsored award issued in a foreign currency carries risk due to the conversion rate fluctations, as the actual amount of the award in US dollars may not be determined until all payments in the foreign currency have been received and converted to USD.
+A sponsored award issued in a foreign currency carries risk due to conversion rate fluctuations.
+The actual amount of the award in US dollars (USD) may not be determined until all payments in the foreign currency have been received and converted to USD.
 GCA recommends asking for payment in full at the start of the award.
 This will provide PIs and departments with a more accurate amount available to spend.

-For example, one Euro on 1/2/2014 was worth $1.34.
-On 3/6/2015 that same Euro was worth $1.09.
-If you had an award for 10,000 Euros issued on 1/2/2014, the award would have been set up based on an estimated value of $13,400.00 dollars.
-If the payment for the Euros came in on 3/6/2015, you would receive $10,900.00 US dollars, a significant decrease in value.
+Example: One Euro on 1/2/2014 was worth $1.34.
+On 3/6/2015, that same Euro was only worth $1.09.
+If you had an award for 10,000 Euros issued on 1/2/2014, the award would have been set up based on an estimated value of $13,400 US dollars.
+If the payment in Euros was received on 3/6/2015, it would be worth only $10,900 US dollars, a significant decrease in value.

 When the dollar is weak and goes down in value, the value of foreign currency will increase accordingly: the stronger foreign currency will be able to "buy" more US dollars.
 That means that when the sponsor pays us in foreign currency, that payment will convert into more US dollars than originally estimated.